-The executor is also responsible for filing initial reports with the state agency.
+The business executor is also responsible for filing initial reports with the state agency, such as the Washington Secretary of State.
 This usually happens within a few weeks after the business has been registered.

-The report should include all of the pertinent information about the business, such as business name and address, registered agent, and members of the LLC.
+The report should include all of the pertinent information about the business, such as business name and physical address, agent, and members of the LLC.

 You will also need to provide your Employer Identification Number (EIN).
 The IRS uses this number to track business income and expenses.

-The executor of a business should be familiar with business law and procedures.
+The LLC executor of a business should be familiar with business laws and procedures.
 They will need to handle all legal matters on behalf of the LLC.

-This includes negotiating contracts, filing lawsuits, and making important decisions that will impact the future of the business.
+This includes negotiating contracts, filing lawsuits, and business licenses, and making important decisions that will impact the future of the business.

 Submit LLC Certificate of Formation

 The executor is also responsible for submitting the Certificate of Formation to the state.

 This is required by business laws to confirm that the LLC formation certificate has been completed correctly and there are no outstanding legal issues within.